syncfusion-content/flutter-docs/Flutter/xlsio/getting-started.md

 {% endhighlight %}

-## Create a Excel document in mobile
+## Create an Excel document in mobile

-You can create a Excel document in mobile by using the following steps:
+You can create an Excel document in mobile by using the following steps:

 **Add dependency**